 Not only will Alerts help you watch out for any untagged complaints so you can deal with them, helping people to see how great your customer service is, but they also notify you of positive content that could be shareable.
 Both of these are beneficial to your brand so it really does pay off in the end.

 While Google Alerts will let you know if your brand pops up in some comments, social listening helps you to get a fuller picture of what is being said and the sentiment behind all online discussions.
 It does this through giving a full measure of your brand’s online reputation, helping you to better tailor responses to complaints and positive comments, as well as plan marketing campaigns.

 Constantly monitoring brand mentions and interactions allows you to adjust your brand’s tone of voice, complaints procedure and other online strategies.
-On top of this, it gives you an overall idea of how well you are performing, enabling you to better create goals and measure your success, providing you with a greater range of insights that can result in more successful marketing in the long and short run.
+On top of this, it gives you an overall idea of how well you’re performing, enabling you to set goals and measure your success.
+A greater range of insights can result in more successful marketing in the short and long term.